wuzhengy/TAU/README.md

 2. If the (current time -  `ChainID` current-block time ) is bigger than DefaultMaxBlockTime, go to (9) to use current safe root to generate the new current block
-    // not find new block than DefaultMaxBlockTime, everyonce is entitled to generate a block
+    // not find new block than DefaultMaxBlockTime, everyonce is entitled to generate a block with a valid transaction

 3. Choose a Peer from  P:=TAUpeers[`ChainID`]
       If chainID+Peer is requested within DefaultBlockTime, go to (1) // do not revisit same peer within block time